 The Rockstars, true to their name, began to win at competitions, particularly trail running races that tested the endurance of the most elite athletes.
 These six are some of the most successful podium-finishers in the country today.

-Originally published in GRID Volume 02.
+This story was originally published in GRID Volume 02.